lalitkumawat1m/YoutubeViewCounter/README.md

 4. Generate Credentials
-   Click the "Create Credentails" button and the select the following:
+   Click the "Create Credentails" button

-   Which API are you using?

-   YouTube Data API v3
-   Where will you be calling the API from?

-   Other UI (eg: Windows, CLI tool)
-   What data will you be accessing?

-   User data

 5. Set up consent screen
    Select "External" for the User Type

-### Fill out your Application Name, then hit "Save" at the very bottom
+Fill out your Application Name, then hit "Save" at the very bottom

 ## In your console.cloud.google.com Complete The Steps
 ![](https://i.imgur.com/auZWeFl.png)